 Yes it’s true, lock down has also changed us here at Bounce… for the better!
 We’ve also been busy in the kitchen, forget baking and cupcakes, we’ve been busy creating a wonderous new ball that’s guaranteed to put a spring in your step to help you bounce back to a more positive mindset.

 So what’s new I hear you ask?
 Everything we cry!
 The lockdown makeover is complete, 8 new balls featuring exciting new flavours such as ‘maple pecan cashew’ all with a soft squidgy nut butter centre.
 We also have 3 plant protein variants to suit every lifestyle!
-A melt in the mouth taste sensation.

 We are all craving a return to ‘normal’ and many of us are struggling to adjust to these strange times which has widely been described as that hazy period between Christmas & New year with the loss of structure & routine.
 Below are our top tips for addressing common reported causes of weight gain and general lockdown blues giving you a helping hand to bounce back, regaining your mojo and tone up that squidgy middle!!